Search the site...

 I was born and raised in a Mid-western suburb of St. Louis.
 After discovering my passion for art and a desire to teach, I went to the University of Missouri – Columbia for my undergraduate degree in Art Education.
 I focused on learning as many art processes as possible with an emphasis in Ceramics and Printmaking.
 I earned my Master’s degree in Learning, Teaching, and Curriculum with an emphasis in Art from the University of Missouri and then went on to pursue a Master of Science in Educational Leadership from Western Governor's University.
 I hope to continue soon on my Ph.D., researching student learning in visual art.
 In the meantime, I continue to learn by keeping up on reading, collaborating with my colleagues, and taking an active role in my professional organizations like NAEA and MAEA.

 Before stumbling into the supervision/administration side of education, I was both a middle school and high school art teacher, where I loved creating with my students.
 Each age group brought about unique challenges and celebrations.
-Most recently, I have started teaching our Summer School Summer Art Academy where I am lucky to work with middle school and elementary age students who are enthusiastic about exploring their creative potential.
+I missed working with students directly and started teaching at our Summer School Summer Art Academy where I was lucky to work with middle school and elementary age students who were enthusiastic about exploring their creative potential.

 Publications